franneck94/UdemyPythonProEng/README.md

 This is the code of my Udemy course:
 *Python: Coding Guidelines, Testing and Packaging* by Jan Schaffranek.

-You can buy the course from the 01.12.2020 bis zum 31.12.2020 for the current best price.
+You can buy the course from Jan.
+1st 2022 till Jan.
+31st 2022 for the current best price.
 [Link to the sale](https://www.udemy.com/course/fortgeschrittene-python-programmierung/?couponCode=FRANNECK_DEC_2020)

 ### Course description